-Some products are dangerous no matter how much a manufacturer tries to make it safe.
+Some products are dangerous no matter how much a manufacturer tries to make them safe.
 For example, a hairdryer will almost always be hazardous if you drop it in water.
 There simply are no adequate safety measures that will completely protect a consumer from being harmed by a hairdryer that is exposed to water.

 In those situations, manufacturers are expected to warn consumers of this risk.
 These warnings must generally meet particular requirements regarding their wording, placement, and even how big the notice should be.
 When a manufacturer does not include the proper warning or instruction, and someone is hurt, they need to talk to a Sherman Oaks product defect attorney because they likely have a legal claim.